psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

 - here the `dynamic inventory which is the python script here` will `recreate` the `inventory` that we are `preveiously using`

-- we can define the `example temolate of python executable script as below `
+- we can define the `example template of python executable script as below `

     ```
         inventory.py